-The AMD Vega GPU architecture is the next generation graphics silicon the Radeon-red team are working on for release early this year.
-It promises to deliver AMD a graphics card that can finally compete with the very top-end of rival Nvidia’s GPU stack.
+The AMD Vega GPU architecture is the next generation graphics silicon the Radeon-red team are working on for release early this year, with the flagship Radeon RX Vega promising to deliver AMD a graphics card that can finally compete with the very top-end of rival Nvidia’s GPU stack.

 Want to know what the best GPU is right now?
 Check out our guide to the top graphics cards available today.